pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 This is super easy and much clearer than the PEM format given that you now have an identifier for your key, the use of your key, an algorithm, etc.

-Instead of a block certificate, you have several separate information.
+Instead of a block certificate, you have several separate pieces of information.

 ## 5) Easier but...